Why do seniors refuse to take medicine?

 Sometimes your older adult may be refusing to take medicine because side effects are making them feel ill – dizzy, nauseated, upset stomach, etc.

-Keep track of how they’re feeling and speak with their doctor to see if there are alternative medications without negative side effects.
+Take notes to keep track of how they’re feeling and speak with their doctor to see if there are alternative medications without negative side effects.

 4. Change the flavor or formula